HL7/davinci-crd/src/pagecontent/hooks.md

 *  associated Medication (if any)
 *  associated Device (if any)

-Not all of these will be relevant for all resource types.
+Not all these will be relevant for all resource types.
 And different resources have differently named data elements and search parameters for them.
 In some cases, support only exists as extensions or does not exist at all.
 Where necessary, this implementation guide defines additional extensions and/or SearchParameter instances to support retrieval of these elements.
 The intention is for both extensions and search parameters to eventually migrate into the core FHIR specification.

 ##### Queries
 The context information provided as part of hook invocation will often not be enough for a CRD service to fully determine coverage requirements.
 There are two possible mechanisms that can be used by the service to gather the information needed: Pre-fetch and query against the EMR.
 Both of these mechanisms are defined as part of the [CDS Hooks specification](https://cds-hooks.org/specification/1.0/#providing-fhir-resources-to-a-cds-service).
 In some cases, a mixture of both approaches may be necessary.